Editors: Rad Komissar, Anna Linde

 For many animals, fermented food was always compelling food but not preferable for them.
 Some carnivores can hide their prey high up in the trees or in the ground by burying it.
 They do it instinctively because they have a very strong genetically embedded memory of other carnivores eating their prey immediately if they don’t hide it, by leaving it out.
 Carnivores don’t have the instinct to make rotten meat.
 They do not require any additional kind of nutrition or toxins from the fermentation of their prey.

 Many wild carnivores eat a small number of sour berries (cranberries, barberry, etc.) during the berry season.
 They eat them not because they are hungry or the sour berries are their food choice.
-They eat them because sour berries are simply their natural remedy, providing them better health with many benefits.
+They eat them because sour berries are simply their natural remedy, providing them better health with some benefits.
 Bears, for example, eat their last in-season cranberries before hibernation to free themselves from internal parasites.

 Also wolves, coyotes, foxes, etc. eat cranberries if they have this possibility.